ranfysvalle02/a-bit-judgy/README.md

 - **Alignment with Content**: The sales representative engages in understanding the client's challenges and offers tailored solutions, characteristic of consultative selling, which aligns with the company's strategy.

 - **Reduced Variability**: By constraining the response options, providing company-specific context, and eliminating randomness, the LLM provides consistent and accurate analyses.

-- **Enhanced Understanding**: Including the dependency between sales motion and sales process in the prompt helps the LLM make more informed assessments.

 ---